How To Write a Problem Statement (With an Example)

 Related: 6 Tips for Effective Teamwork

-Why is a problem statement important?
+When to use a problem statement

 The problem statement provides a guide for navigating the project once it begins.
 It is continually referenced throughout the duration of the project to help the team remain focused and on track.
 Near the completion of the project, this statement is again referred to in order to verify the solution has been implemented as stated and that it does indeed solve the initial problem.
 This can help in making sure that proper steps are being taken to prevent the same problem from happening again in the future.